diogofiaminghi/terraform-application-auto-scaling/README.md

 git clone git@github.com:diogofiaminghi/terraform-application-auto-scaling.git
 ```

 2 - Open console AWS.
+- Go to EC2

+- Network & Security >> Key Pars

+- Create Key Pair
+	Name = terraform-application-auto-scaling
+	Key pair type = RSA
+	Privete key format = .pem
+	Click on "Create key pair"

+- The key is downloaded automatically

-Go to EC2 >> Network & Security >> Key Pars >> Create Key Pair >> Name = terraform-application-auto-scaling.
-Keep your key in a safe place and don't share it.
-You will use it to access the instances.
-Change permission.
+- Copy the key to the same project directory (keep your key in a safe place and don't share it.
+You will use it to access the instances).

+- Change permission.

 ```bash
 chmod 400 terraform-application-auto-scaling.pem